hardyqr/UW-Spring2017-CS246-Notes/LEC16-method_overriding_and_dynamic_dispatch.md

 - costs more than static dispatch
 	- dereferce twice: vptr dereference + method in vtable dereference
-	- need space for vtable and vptr ????
+	- need space for vptr

 ##### collections of `Book`s